West Portal Transit Delay Reduction Pilot

 West Portal Station is a key node in the Muni rail network, where 3 lines (K, L and M) connect to the Twin Peaks Tunnel and the subway running beneath Market Street.
 Approximately 80,000 customers pass through this station each day.
 While there have been many upgrades to West Portal over the last 100 years, bottlenecks still persist regularly that can cause delays for Muni customers and detract from the experience of visiting West Portal.
 Along with planned operational improvements, the SFMTA is proposing new ideas to the area near the portal to improve transit, traffic circulation and pedestrian safety.

 The intersection at West Portal is very complex which leads to delays that affect Muni, vehicles and pedestrians.
 With the goal of improving the intersection, staff studied the area, looked at traffic data trends and analyzed Muni train patterns.
 Based on that data, SFMTA staff came up with several recommendations and shared them with stakeholder groups including local merchants, neighbors and transit customers.
-After receiving feedback and some additional ideas, staff made considerable changes to the plans and are now proposing the following changes.
+After receiving feedback and some additional ideas, staff made considerable changes to the plans and have now implemented the following changes.

 Most of proposed changes at West Portal would be in effect weekday mornings from 6am-10am.
 The morning commute hours are a key time to keep trains moving efficiently here and throughout the Muni system.